bobbintb/Ombi-alexa/README.md

 This is a work in progress and is not currently functioning.
 Right now I have movie searches working.

 Installation:
 You need a free Amazon developer account for this.
 You can import the json for the Alexa part.
 The python files go in the lambda backend.
-I'll probably add more detailed instructions later but you can just google how to import an alexa skil for now.
+I'll probably add more detailed instructions later but you can just google how to import an alexa skill for now.

 Notes: